TomerKigel/AgentTown/Standards.md

 <h1>Kiss - keep it simple stupid</h1>
-if it works but it is complex, it doesn't work. c++ is difficult enough, open source, and working in a team even more.
+If it works but it is complex, it doesn't work. c++ is difficult enough, open source, and working in a team even more.
 So keep things simple and neat.
+Be explicit as much as possible, don't use auto because it is easy.
+Use auto because it is clear what type you are working with.
+Basically, same as the Google style guide.

 <h1>CI is a must.</h1>
 On GitHub actions, at least two actions will be set up at any given time. these actions build the project.
 Make sure that any commit passes both builds.